Aon-Sao/startup-260/README.md

 - **Application elements** - I think I spaced things out well.
 I'm pleased with the contrast and colors.
 I abhor bright websites.
 - **Application text content** - Consistent fonts, excepting the logo.
 - **Application images** - Much better positioned now, just wish it would shrink smaller on mobile.

+## JavaScript deliverable

+For this deliverable I made my application functional to track and display a user's three votes.

+- **login** - When you press click the login button it updates the currently logged in user and enables websocket updates.
+- **database** - Sadly, not implemented.
+- **WebSocket** - I used the setInterval function to periodically increase the record command length.
+This will be replaced with WebSocket messages later.
+- **application logic** - The application needs run commands in bash on the server.
+I can make this work with Node, but apparently not in the browser, due to dependencies.
+I'm looking into what additional backend work might be necessary.